What is cryptococcal disease?

 Where is this fungus found?

-Cryptococcus species are found naturally in the environment around the world.
+Cryptococcus is found naturally in the environment around the world.

-In B.C., the C. gattii species of the fungus lives on trees and in the soil.
-It has been found on the east coast of Vancouver Island since at least 1999, and has occasionally been detected in the Vancouver Coastal and Fraser Health Regions.
-More recently, but to a lesser extent, it has also been found in the southeastern part of mainland B.C.
-It is unclear how Cryptococcus gattii arrived in B.C. and other areas of the Pacific Northwest in the U.S.
+C. gattii first appeared in British Columbia in 1999.
+In B.C., it has been found on the east coast of Vancouver Island and has occasionally been detected in the lower mainland or southeastern part of mainland B.C.
+It is unclear how C. gattii arrived in B.C. and other areas of the Pacific Northwest in the U.S.

 Can I tell which trees contain the fungus?